FoolingMyselfWithDreams/YT-TMS-Finder/README.md

 10. If you had any problems with installing PyAudio, that's a common issue.
 The solution to downloading PyAudio if the normal ```pip install pyaudio``` fails, is this:
 - Go to https://pypi.org/project/PyAudio/#files and download the .whl file for your version of Python.
 Then open up a command prompt (press Windows key and type CMD).
-Navigate to the folder with the .whl file (cd "folder path" (without the quotes)) and do ```pip install PyAudio-0.2.11-cp37-cp37m-win_amd64.whl``` or whatever .whl file suits your version of Python.
+Navigate to the folder with the .whl file (cd "insert folder path" (without the quotes)) and do ```pip install PyAudio-0.2.11-cp37-cp37m-win_amd64.whl``` or whatever .whl file suits your version of Python.
 Now you have it installed.

 11. Now double click on "# TMS Finder" or type the following into CMD and press Enter: ```python find_stable.py```